There are around 50,000 people living in the UK with a spinal cord injury, (SCI) many of whom will experience complications from their injury.

 Stoke Mandeville Spinal Research (SMSR) funds cutting edge medical research into these complications, helping people achieve greater independence, and enabling them to engage more freely in education, work, hobbies, social activities, and family life.

-We provide grants to spinal cord injury (SCI) researchers focussing on our four priority areas below.
+We provide grants to SCI researchers focussing on our four priority areas below.
 We deeply understand how each of these impacts on the quality of life of SCI people.
-And we hope that this research leads to new treatments and therapies, deepens our understanding and develops best practice.

 Our four priority areas (click on each to read more and to see details of our active research):

 SMSR and the SIA share a vision and belief that people with SCI can live fulfilled lives.

 But we also understand that the unseen complications of SCIs can stand in the way.
 Through our partnership, we encourage and support SIA members to engage with research into the prevention and treatment of complications such as UTIs and neuropathic pain.
 We’re also excited to be helping develop the SIA’s research and innovation hub, which will bring together researchers, clinicians and people living with SCI.